 Next, consider your business’ target audience.

 Diggity Dawg wants to run a display campaign and a YouTube campaign on Google.
-First, they need to make sure they are in front of the right audience.
+First, they need to make sure they are in front of the right target market.
 Using Google ads, they try searching “pet care” or “dog walkers,” and the results come back with these affinity audiences:

 Affinity audiences are groups of users that have shown a certain interest and passion or “affinity” in a topic area and can be selected as audiences.

 Next, they search for “pets” and find there are some in-market audiences that might be of interest.
 (In-market means someone is actively looking to buy).
-DD sees the following audiences:
+DD sees the following target market audiences:

 When creating the display and YouTube campaigns, DD selects the Dog Food & Supplies audience and the Pet Lover audience to test.